Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Thin band engagement rings continue to gain popularity.
 Their slender design makes the diamond a brilliant focal point.
-Skinny band engagement rings, like this pave diamond setting, offer a sophisticated appeal and a classic look.
+Skinny band engagement rings, like this pave diamond setting from James Allen, offer a sophisticated appeal and a classic look.

 Before you buy a thin band engagement ring, review the pros, cons and our expert buying tips.
 We’ll also share the best places for finding a skinny band engagement ring.

 A skinny band engagement ring is a setting style featuring a slender band that measures 2mm wide or less.
 Many thin bands fall in the range of 1.6mm to 2mm wide.
 Thin band engagement rings can be made with rose gold, yellow gold, white gold or platinum.
 Skinny band rings come in a variety of styles, but solitaire settings, pave settings and halo settings are the most popular.
 Some rings with slender bands are even considered “extra thin band engagement rings” and “whisper thin engagement rings.”